davesantos/jekyll-diy/README.md

 Jekyll DIY
 ===

-DIY Approach to Jekyll.
-No Themes, No Cruft, No Fuckery.
+The most bare minimal DIY approach to Jekyll.
+No Themes, No cruft, No extra fuckery.

 ## Install